supersquared/es-theme-nostalgic/README.md

 ## Acknowledgments

+* JungleJim42 for C64, GC and C64 theming
 * Viking for his amazing Launchbox creations
 * RetroNi for his logo sets
 * mattrixk for his ES-Toolkit app